okuvshynov/rlscout/README.md

 [ ] model testing - how much to test stat sig
 [ ] incremental training data update
 [ ] check how many 'same' nodes visited during MCTS.
+[ ] decent logging
+[ ] decouple batch_mcts from game logic, so that we can reuse it in different game

 [ ] sample rotations during mcts
 [ ] Implement value model head.